pinobatch/pently/docs/pentlyas.md

 Pattern effects
 ---------------
 To change the **instrument** within a pattern, use `@` followed by the instrument name, such as `@piano`.
-Otherwise, it'll use the instrument specified in the song's play command.
+Notes before the first change use the instrument specified in the song's play command.

 **Arpeggio** is rapid alternation among two or three pitches to create a warbly chord on one channel.
 The `EN` command enables or